1) Quotes showing examples of DMCA abuse.

 victim of DMCA abuse.
 The following 4 websites will get you started.

 (Use a Google search for others.)

-1) Chilling Effects Clearinghouse: A general information web site
+1) Chilling Effects Clearinghouse: A general information web

 that has information covering both sides of the DMCA problem.
 If you